 Over time, resistant clones may grow out of the tumour containing other variants that were not detected from the initial solid tissue biopsy which makes the information of the genetic makeup of the original tumour historical.

 Aspect Liquid Biopsy enables the discovery of those new DNA markers in the blood in real-time, supporting the most effective treatment decisions.

 In the future, instead of extensive imaging and invasive tissue biopsies, liquid biopsies could be used to guide cancer treatment decisions and perhaps even screen for tumours that are not yet visible on imaging.

 At Clinical Labs we currently offer Aspect Liquid Biopsy testing for the below cancers (click the links for detailed information):

 View this short video to see how Aspect Liquid Biopsy works.

-Watch our two educational modules on Aspect Liquid Biopsy, presented by the National Clinical Director of Molecular Genetic Pathology at Australian Clinical Labs, Associate Professor Mirette Saad.
+Watch our two educational modules on Aspect Liquid Biopsy, presented by the National Director of Molecular Genetics at Australian Clinical Labs, Associate Professor Mirette Saad.